JonasRieger/zerrspiegel/README.md

 * [ineq](https://cran.r-project.org/package=ineq) is used to calcaulate Gini coefficients.
 * [ggparliament](https://github.com/RobWHickman/ggparliament) is used for visualization of the parliament.
 * [beanplot](https://cran.r-project.org/package=beanplot) is used for visualize advanced boxplots.

+## Usage
+Please note: For legal reasons the repository cannot provide all data.
+Please [let us know](https://github.com/JonasRieger/zerrspiegel/issues) if you feel that there is anything missing that we could add.

+Due to the limited possibility to provide the raw data, all created plots and CSV files are collected in the folders ``Plots`` and ``Parteiverlinkungen``.
+The scripts ``EDA.R`` (explorative data analysis), ``plotGini.R`` and ``plotLDA.R`` indicate the corresponding scripts.
+The script ``LDA.R`` shows how we calculated the different LDAs.
+All necessary data for the calculation are available.
+As an example we have stored the version with K = 30 Topics as result in the folder ``Modellieren``.